joedolson/my-calendar/src/readme.txt

 = 3.1.13 =

-* Bug fix: If plug-in name is translated, script references were broken.
+* Bug fix: If plugin name is translated, script references were broken.
 * Bug fix: If no holiday category assigned, Today's Events widget will return empty when category limits set.
 * New filter: allow events post type to be made searchable.
 (Not recommended.)
 * New: Support 'search' parameter in shortcode & URL parameters for main view.